-In the fourth installment of Dillon Osleger's "Terroir of Trails" series, "Ecology and Climate," readers are invited to explore how environmental factors shape trail experiences.
+In the fourth installment of Dillon Osleger's "Terroir of Trails" series called, "Decoding Nature’s Pathways," readers are invited to explore how environmental factors shape trail experiences.
 Osleger examines how the interplay of geography, climate, and ecosystems creates unique characteristics for each trail.
 This article continues from “Making Sense of Earth and Time” and “Historical Threads Woven into Trails” to create a deeper understanding of trails as reflections of their natural surroundings, highlighting the importance of ecology and climate in their formation and maintenance.

 Trails, as essential conduits connecting individuals with nature, are profoundly governed by a myriad of environmental factors, especially so the principles of ecology and the influences of climate.
 Terroir encapsulates this idea that the geography, geology, cultural history, climate, and ecosystems of a particular region imprint a distinctive signature on the trail experience, creating a journey that is not just a physical path but an exploration of both time and space.